 Health Education Coordinator

 Laura has a Bachelor's of Science in Community Health Education and a Masters of Public Health from Eastern Washington University.
 After completing her bachelors degree she spent several years as a health educator in Spokane County for a non-profit.
 Within this position Laura gained valuable experience instructing community-based health education including tobacco cessation, parenting classes, CPR, first aid, employee wellness, health coaching, and outreach to low-income and underserved populations.
-She has competed and placed top five in three NPC fitness competitions, mother to two active boys, thinks peanut butter is the greatest thing ever, and loves Pinterest.
+She has competed and placed top five in four NPC fitness competitions, mother to two active boys, thinks peanut butter is the greatest thing ever, and loves Pinterest.
 Laura participates on the Prevent Suicide Spokane Coalition and Youth Marijuana, Tobacco and Vaping Coalition.

 Health Education Coordinator